 In the spring of 2014, however, something changed.
 A few parents started to question whether or not this was the way it had to be, and changed the conversation from a complaint to a question: How could we make the route to school safe for our children?

 A few parents started talking to other parents, asking what they thought about the routes to school, whether they let their kids walk or roll to school, and what they thought would need to happen around the school for them to allow their child to walk or roll to school.
 They printed out a map and asked where families lived, in order to open the conversation up further.

 Families at Linwood Elementary took action to make walking and bicycling to school safer.

 In essence, they were starting down the path of creating Safe Routes to School—they just didn’t know it.
 "We weren’t sure what we were going to do with the information, what to do next to actually make it safer," says Jessica Rinner, whose kids are seven and five.

-Through their interest in making things better for their kids and the entire community plus their perseverance to find a way to do so, they heard about the National Partnership’s work in the Pacific Northwest and learned what Safe Routes to School initiatives are and can do.
+Through their interest in making things better for their kids and the entire community plus their perseverance to find a way to do so, they heard about the Safe Routes Partnership’s work in the Pacific Northwest and learned what Safe Routes to School initiatives are and can do.
 The group quickly jumped on an opportunity for a small grant from the Oregon Department of Transportation, which helped them gather more information and turn it into a School Action Plan that will include all five E’s: education, encouragement, enforcement, engineering, and evaluation.